CalmDownVal/shapes/readme.md

 echo "export PATH=$(pwd)/bin:\$PATH" >> ~/.zshenv
 ```

-Or symlink the appropriate script to where your shell will find it:
+Alternately, you can symlink the appropriate script to where your shell will
+find it:

 ```sh
 ln -s $(readlink -f ./bin/shapes) /usr/local/bin/shapes